Skip to main content

 info

-You don't want to receive a lot of alert by setting the sensitivity too high.
+You don't want to receive a lot of alerts by setting the sensitivity too high.
 Usually, if you see more than 1 or two alerts per day, the sensitivity is probably too high.
 But, it depends on the historical data that you're looking at and the mission criticality of the application.

 Scroll down further to the Time Threshold options.